1981 South Africa rugby union tour of New Zealand and the United States: Tour of the United States

+Exhausted physically and mentally, even the Springboks by and large had no idea why they were travelling to the United States, a country with little rugby presence.
+Partially they had to travel through the United States, because countries like India and Australia refused to allow South African carriers access to their air space.
+What followed was a largely farcical affair.
 With the American leg of the tour following directly after the events of New Zealand, further protests and clashes with police were expected.
 Threats of riots caused city officials in Los Angeles, Chicago, New York City and Rochester to withdraw their previous authorisation for the Springboks to play in their cities.

 Midwest

 The Springboks' match against the Midwest All Stars team had originally been intended to be played in Chicago.
 Following the anti-apartheid protests, it was secretly rescheduled to the mid morning of Saturday 19 September at Roosevelt Park in Racine, Wisconsin.
 The clandestine strategy seemingly worked as around 500 spectators gathered to watch the match.
 Late in the game, however, a small number of protesters arrived to disrupt proceedings and two were arrested after a brief altercation broke out on the field.

 Albany: pipe bomb

 The cancelled New York City match against the Eastern All Stars was moved upstate to Albany.
 The long serving Mayor of Albany, Erastus Corning, maintained that there was a right of peaceful assembly to "publicly espouse an unpopular cause", despite his own stated view that "I abhor everything about apartheid".
 Governor Hugh Carey argued that the event should be barred as the anti-apartheid demonstrators presented an "imminent danger of riot", but a Federal court ruling allowing the game to be played was upheld in the United States Court of Appeals.
 A further appeal to Supreme Court Justice Thurgood Marshall was also overruled on the grounds of free speech.

 The match went ahead with around a thousand demonstrators (including Pete Seeger) corralled 100 yards away from the field of play, which was surrounded by the police.
 No violence occurred at the game but a pipe bomb was set off in the early morning outside the headquarters of the Eastern Rugby Union resulting in damage to the building estimated at $50,000.
 No one was injured.